What is Rideshare Insurance?

 Allstate

 Allstate's "Ride for Hire" endorsement provides comprehensive coverage across all three periods, available in all states except New York.
-The company offers deductible reimbursement up to $2,500, which effectively eliminates the gap between your personal deductible and the TNC's higher deductible requirements during active rides.
+The company offers deductible gap reimbursement, which effectively reduces the financial burden of the TNC's $2,500 deductible during active rides.

-With an A+ AM Best rating and strong mobile app ratings (4.1-4.8 stars), Allstate makes managing your policy convenient.
-Average full coverage costs $217 per month with the rideshare endorsement, and the endorsement itself typically adds just $5-10 monthly to existing policies.
-Learn more about choosing comprehensive auto insurance providers.
+With an A+ AM Best rating and a strong mobile app, Allstate makes managing your policy convenient.
+Average full coverage costs approximately $217 per month with the rideshare endorsement, and the endorsement itself typically adds just $5–$20 monthly to existing policies.

 Progressive

-Progressive ranks second largest among U.S. insurers and offers strong rideshare coverage that also extends to delivery drivers for services like DoorDash and Uber Eats.
-The company's rideshare endorsements start as low as $6 per month in some states, making it one of the most affordable options available.
+Progressive is the second-largest U.S. auto insurer and offers strong rideshare coverage that also extends to delivery drivers for services like DoorDash and Uber Eats.
+Endorsements start as low as $6 per month in eligible states, and full coverage with the endorsement averages approximately $163 per month—one of the most affordable options available.
+Note that Progressive's rideshare endorsement is not available in California or New York.

 Geico

 Geico offers affordable rideshare coverage through its business use endorsement, with rates starting around $6 per month.
-While Geico provides solid basic coverage, it lacks some of the rideshare-specific features offered by State Farm and Allstate, such as dedicated deductible reimbursement programs.
+While Geico provides solid basic coverage, it lacks some rideshare-specific features like dedicated deductible reimbursement programs.
+For budget-conscious drivers, Geico remains a competitive option.

 Other Notable Options

-Rideshare insurance endorsements are designed specifically for drivers who use their personal vehicles for both personal and rideshare purposes.
-These endorsements attach to your existing personal auto policy and extend coverage to include your rideshare activities.
-They're ideal for part-time or even full-time rideshare drivers who also use their vehicles for personal transportation, errands, and family activities.
+Rideshare endorsements are designed for drivers who use their personal vehicles for both personal and rideshare purposes.
+These endorsements attach to your existing personal auto policy and extend coverage to rideshare activities.
+They're ideal for part-time or even full-time rideshare drivers who also use their vehicle for personal transportation.

-Commercial auto insurance, by contrast, is a standalone business policy designed for vehicles used primarily or exclusively for commercial purposes.
-Businesses that own fleets of vehicles, delivery companies, or professional drivers who work for multiple TNCs simultaneously typically need commercial policies.
-These policies provide broader protection but come with significantly higher premiums.
+Commercial auto insurance is a standalone business policy designed for vehicles used primarily or exclusively for commercial purposes.
+Businesses that own vehicle fleets, delivery companies, or professional drivers who work for multiple TNCs simultaneously typically need commercial policies.

 Key Differences

 Most rideshare drivers benefit from endorsements rather than commercial policies.
 The cost savings are substantial—potentially $1,000 or more annually—while providing equivalent protection for rideshare activities.
-Commercial insurance makes sense only in specific situations: if you drive for multiple TNCs simultaneously that have conflicting insurance requirements, if you operate other types of commercial driving beyond rideshare work, or if your insurer doesn't offer rideshare endorsements.
+Commercial insurance makes sense only in specific situations: if you drive for multiple TNCs simultaneously, operate other types of commercial driving beyond rideshare, or your insurer doesn't offer endorsements.

 Rideshare Insurance for Delivery Drivers